ruanformigoni/gameimage/README.md

 In the case of wine if you pass any parameters, they'll be executed as `wine args...`

----

-To make the AppImage use the global configuration directory `~/.config`
+### Make the AppImage use the global configuration directory `~/.config`

-Just include an extra `.` in the extension, as:
+Include an extra `.` in the extension:

 From `my-cool-game.AppImage` to `my-cool-game..AppImage`

----
+### Test the emulator inside the appimage

-In the case of emulators you can also pass any arguments.
+You can also pass any arguments to the emulator directly:

 ```
 my-cool-game.AppImage -L "/path/to/my/core.so" "my-other-cool-rom"